Wandmalfarbe/cDock-Themes/Readme.md

 Move the theme folders to `~/Library/Application Support/cDock/themes/` and restart cDock.
 You can open the `themes` folder by Using the *Go to Folder...* menu item in Finder under the *Go* menu.

-**Note**: To navigate the Library folder in Finder directly you have to show hidden files.
+**Note**: In order to open the library folder directly you have to show hidden files.

 ## Themes